Louibens/PP4_FreeFurnitureHub/README.md

 ## Planning

-- Link to Github Project board that User Storires were added and managed from [Free Furniture Agile Tool](https://github.com/users/Louibens/projects/4/views/1)
-- The User Stories have acceptance criteria and labels to show whether the requirement was Must Have, Should Have, Won't have.
-- 2 User Stories that were not implemented as part of this sprint have been added to a Next iteration column/channel and have been captured in the Future Features section below.

 - The ideal user is:

   - anyone who is interested in sourcing items free of cost or anyone interested in posting an item to offer to avoid the item going to landfill and help someone else who needs it.

 - Site goals:

   - To provide users with a platform to advertise items that want to offer free of charge